 Richard Eskow and the burden of proof re. payday loans (Pt.
 1)

 Richard Eskow, a private-sector consultant who works for corporations and organizations that include the World Bank, is rather miffed about what Lawrence Meyers had to say regarding Eskow’s payday loans argument.
 While Meyers is something less than professional in the manner in which he addresses Eskow (referring to him as a “simple child”), the exchange does raise some very real questions about some of the claims Mr. Eskow makes in his recent Huffington Post article “Usurious Payday Loans: Myths, Flawed Studies, and Solutions.”
-Much of Eskow’s criticism of the payday loans industry seems to center on how the industry allegedly targets and exploits the poor and minorities.
+Much of Eskow’s criticism of payday loans seems to center on how the industry allegedly targets and exploits the poor and minorities.
 By way of example, if Eskow’s conclusions are actually correct, someone in Texas searching for payday loans in San Marcos TX would undoubtedly be a poor, minority targeted and exploited by their legit payday loans provider.
 As we’ll see, however, one who lives in a glass house should not throw stones.